-SQL Database Management Systems Prerequisite: A grade of C or better in CIS 078 or equivalent.
-Course Advisory: SCC minimum English and Math standards.
+SQL Database Management Systems

+Prerequisite: CIS 078 or equivalent with a minimum grade of C. Course Advisory: SCC minimum English and Math standards.
 Designed for the student who needs knowledge and skills about advanced database systems that use the SQL language such as IBM's DB2, Oracle, Sybase and Microsoft's SQL Server.
 This course is designed for the end user, the database designer and the database administrator.
 Microsoft SQL Server 2008 is the database system currently used for this course.
 Three hours lecture.

-CIS 081 3 Units Server-Side Web Programming
+Server-Side Web Programming

-Course Advisory: CIS 001 with a grade of C or better; CIS 061 with a grade of C or better; SCC minimum English and Math standards.
+Course Advisory: CIS 001 with a minimum grade of C; CIS 061 with a minimum grade of C; SCC minimum English and Math standards.
 Emphasizes the creation of interactive web sites using a server-sided scripting language such as ASP.Net, CGI, or Perl.
 Topics include core features of the server-side scripting language, control structures, functions, arrays, form validations, regular expressions, environmental variables, and database-driven web applications.
 Three hours lecture.